malcolmalex/rpi-k3s-utilities/README.md

     IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!
     Someone could be eavesdropping on you right now (man-in-the-middle attack)!
     It is also possible that a host key has just been changed.
-    The fingerprint for the ECDSA key sent by the remote host is SHA256:E0xlnwJ8KQVR4IL/UaFVqTwFWBPke7URwTWTzqfGsQc.
-    Please contact your system administrator.
-    Add correct host key in /home/mxa/.ssh/known_hosts to get rid of this message.
-    Offending ECDSA key in /home/mxa/.ssh/known_hosts:9
-      remove with:
-      ssh-keygen -f "/home/mxa/.ssh/known_hosts" -R "192.168.133.213"
+    ...
-    ECDSA host key for 192.168.133.213 has changed and you have requested strict checking.
+    ECDSA host key for 192.168.1.213 has changed and you have requested strict checking.
     Host key verification failed.
     ```

     Use the recommended ssh command above to avoid this, since we know why the remote key has changed.

-1. Use these menus to
+1. Use raspi-config utility to change the password, hostname, set the GPU memory usage, and

+    ```
+    sudo raspi-config
+    ```

 Reboot.